razkar-studio/farben/README.md

 ## Features
 * **Markup-like Syntax**: Easy to parse, understand, and powerful when used.
-* **Only 1 required runtime dependencies**: Having only 1 dependency, and that being the logic itself, farben doesn't introduce a complicated dependency tree.
+* **Zero required runtime dependencies, only path dependency**: Having only 1 path dependency, and that being the logic itself `farben-core`,  farben doesn't introduce a complicated dependency tree.
 * **Opt-in Compile-time Processing**: Colorize at compile time with no runtime overhead, completely opt-in with one additional dependency: `farben-macros`.
 * **Complete Toolkit**: Supports basic named ANSI, ANSI256, and even RGB.